 Ehrlichia canis, the causative agent of canine ehrlichiosis, was detected in a small number of domesticated dogs in the Halls Creek, Northern Territory and Kununurra, Western Australia area in May 2020.
-This was the first detection of E. canis in Australia.
+This was the first detection of Ehrlichia canis (E. canis) in Australia.
 Further detections have occurred in the Pilbara region of Western Australia.

-E. canis was subsequently confirmed in domesticated dogs in Katherine and Alice Springs in the Northern Territory and ticks carrying E. canis were recently detected in the north of South Australia.
+E. canis was later confirmed in domesticated dogs in Katherine and Alice Springs in the Northern Territory and ticks carrying E. canis were recently detected in the north of South Australia.

-Infection with E. canis is a notifiable disease in Australia.
-If you suspect ehrlichiosis in any dog in NSW, call the Emergency Animal Disease hotline on 1800 675 888.
+E. canis is a notifiable disease in Australia.
+If you suspect E. canis in any dog in NSW, call the Emergency Animal Disease hotline on 1800 675 888.